 - The Montmorency cherry is a particularly acidic variety grown since the 17th Century in Île-de-France and best used in jams and preserves;

-- Louis XV apparently was crazy about cherries - as was Napoleon Bonaparte - so much so, the lighter coloured Napoleon cherry is named after him;
+- Louis XV apparently was mad about cherries - as was Napoleon Bonaparte.
+So much so, the lighter coloured Napoleon cherry is named after him;

-- The Guigne variety is reserved for making Kirsch, the famous cherry alcohol, which I love to add a little to a classic French clafoutis;
+- The Guigne variety is reserved for making Kirsch, the famous cherry alcohol, which I love to add a little to a classic French cherry clafoutis.

 Candied or Glacé Cherries